DCCC Reverses Ban on Primary Challenger Consultants

 Rep. Alexandria Ocasio-Cortez (D-NY) successfully primaried then-incumbent Rep. Joe Crowley (D-NY) in 2018, who was part of the Democrat leadership at the time.

 Shortly after the major establishment loss, Rep. Cheri Bustos (D-IL) put the ban in place.

-Reportedly, the ban started to split the party into different factions: moderates who helped win the majority and feared challenges from the left; and the congressional Black and Hispanic caucuses, which have both seen an influx in primary challengers in recent cycles.
+Reportedly, the ban started to split the party into different factions: moderates who had helped win the majority and who feared challengers from the left; and the members of the Black and Hispanic congressional caucuses.
+The two groups saw multiple primary challenges in the last election.

 Ocasio-Cortez has been a major backer in lifting the ban.
 She recently told Politico that doing so would be an “enormous win.”
 She further asserted it would be “a door for our party to leverage strength from all parts of it.”